 Marfan shows similarities with the vascular type of EDS.

-tiny body, long limbs
+Smaller body, long limbs

-eye problems (myopia, retinal detachment)
+Eye problems (myopia, retinal detachment)

-aortic aneurysms (which usually remain undetected and tear → main risk for sudden death)
+Aortic aneurysms (which usually remain undetected and tear → main risk for sudden death)

-heart valves failure (endocarditis)
+Heart valves failure (endocarditis)

-narrow jaw, high gum, misaligned teeth
+Narrow palate, high gum, misaligned teeth

-pectus excavatum, scoliosis
+Pectus excavatum, scoliosis

-Marfan syndrome is diagnosed by the Ghent nosology.
+Marfan Syndrome is diagnosed by the Ghent nosology.
 A genetic diagnosis is also useful.